LCAV/edmbox/README.md

 # EDMbox

-This repository contains a collection of Matlab routines to accompany the paper _Euclidean Distance Matrices for Signal Processing_ (tentative title) by Ivan Dokmanic, Reza Parhizkar, Juri Ranieri and Martin Vetterli.
+This repository contains a collection of Matlab routines to accompany the paper _Euclidean Distance Matrices: A Short Walk Through Theory, Algorithms and Applications_ by Ivan Dokmanic, Reza Parhizkar, Juri Ranieri and Martin Vetterli.

 ## Main functions